français / english

 From risk profiling to gene therapy and molecular diagnostics, personalized medicine opens new, exciting fields to medical research.
 Not only is it good news for the patients: considerable improvements are at stake, both for health systems and pharmaceutical firms now struggling to reinvent themselves.
 But the road ahead is still full of obstacles.

-Society October 26th, 2011, Alberto Alemanno / Jean Monnet Professor of EU Law & Risk Regulation at HEC Paris
+Society October 26th, 2011, Alberto Alemanno / Jean Monnet Professor of EU Law & Risk Regulation, HEC Paris

 The recently-adopted smoking bans in bars and restaurants epitomize a cultural transformation.
 By creating an environment where smoking becomes increasingly more difficult, the bans help shift social norms away from the acceptance of smoking in everyday life and promotes public rejection of cigarettes.
 And this is only the beginning.
 New public policies such as nudging smokers are now developed, raising legal and moral issues.